-Myanmar ferry sinks, killing at least 14, with scores missing
+Myanmar ferry sinks, killing at least 32, with scores missing

-YANGON A ferry sank in a river in northwestern Myanmar, killing at least 14 people with scores missing, a rescue official said on Monday.
+YANGON (Reuters) - A ferry sank in a river in northwestern Myanmar, killing at least 32 people with scores missing, a rescue official said on Monday.

 About 150 people had been rescued from the Chindwin river in the Sagaing region after the ferry capsized on Saturday, said Sa Willy Frank, head of the regional relief department.